Check out our new lower rates.

 Pros and Cons of Long-Term Personal Loans

-Long-term personal loans can be an attractive option if you’re facing large expenses like medical bills or home repairs.
+Long-term personal loans can provide an attractive option if you’re facing large expenses, like significant medical bills or home repairs.
 By spreading out repayment over a longer period of time, long-term loans may allow for lower monthly payment amounts that can make major costs more affordable.

 However, long-term loans can have drawbacks, too.
-They may have higher cumulative interest than short-term loans and can be difficult to qualify for since they’re often unsecured.
+They may have higher cumulative interest than short-term loans.
+What’s more, they can be difficult to qualify for since they’re often unsecured.
+Learn the full story here.

 What Is a Long-Term Loan?

 As its name suggests, a long-term loan is one whose repayment period, or term, is fairly lengthy.
-Generally, long-term personal loans carry terms between 60 and 84 months, or five to seven years.
+Generally, long-term personal loans carry terms between 60 and 84 months, or five to seven years, though some lenders may offer terms up to 10 years.

 Mortgages and private student loans are also examples of long-term loans.
 Mortgages, for instance, are frequently repaid over as many as 30 years.

-For the purposes of this article, we’re talking about long-term, unsecured personal loans, which borrowers can use for a variety of things.
+In this article, the focus is on long-term, unsecured personal loans, which borrowers can use for a variety of purposes.
 These loans can allow consumers to make big purchases or pay expensive bills by paying the total off over several years’ time.

 Benefits of Long-Term Personal Loans